Have we forgotten the importance of affection? A quick embrace, an earnest hug, or the tenderness of taking someone’s hand?

 In my own marriage, my spouse traveled.
 A great deal.
 Over time, I grew to hate it.
 How can you maintain a connection – physical or otherwise – when you’re living separately on a consistent basis, and when communications are cursory?

-In thinking about how men tick, I wondered how the man I married found our arrangement perfectly fine, though it was painfully problematic to me.
+When I consider the particulars of what makes a man tick, I wonder even now how the man I married found our arrangement perfectly fine, though it was painfully problematic to me.
 Simple signs of affection were only part of what had gone missing in what I came to realize was something like marriage, rather than a true construction of life as a couple.

 I imagine there are, but I’m not one of them.
 According to Psychology Today, we need affection in our relationships.
 And in this column on “Advice to Men,” examples of helpful affectionate touch cited include holding hands, walking arm-in-arm, a back rub – and all of it, not as foreplay.
 In fact, this Professor of Psychology and author writes: